Jaypal07/Jaypal07/README.md

 <br>

 - 📫 How to reach me **Connect With Me on Linkedin**
-- 🔭 I’m currently working on Web Development.
+- 🔭 I’m currently working on DSA.
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning CPP
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: He/Him